newcontext-oss/acme-terraform-live-prod/README.md

 }
 ```

-Then re-run `terraform init` accept (yes) to switching the state backend to gcs
+Re-run `terraform init` and agree to the proposition of copying the
+existing local state to the newly configured GCS backend.

 ### network